2025-2026 Academic Catalog

 Introduction to the University

 In the first semester, students take a course that introduces them to the University and to their major field of study.
-Discovering students take specific sections of this course.
+Students in the Discover Program take specific sections of this course.

 Major Concentration